 What types of bills can you consolidate?

-Credit card balances: Multiple cards with varying interest rates, including retail store cards
+Credit card balances.
+Credit cards with varying interest rates are candidates for debt consolidation, including retail store cards.

 Ways to consolidate household bills without new debt